Devil May Cry 5

 is a 2019 action-adventure game developed and published by Capcom.
 The game is the sixth installment overall and the fifth mainline installment in the Devil May Cry series.
 The plot follows returning protagonists Nero and Dante as they are hired by a mysterious stranger named V to stop the Demon King Urizen.
 Players control Nero, Dante and V, who each feature a different playstyle.

 Devil May Cry 5 was directed by Hideaki Itsuno whose goal was for this installment to be his best work.
 He aimed to balance the game for newcomers and returning gamers by providing various difficulties and challenges.
 Capcom also wanted to bring a more realistic design inspired by the RE Engine used in their previous work, Resident Evil 7: Biohazard.
 As a result, real-life people were used to make the character's faces.
-The plot was written by returning writer Bingo Morihashi while the setting was based on various locations in London.
+The story was written by returning writer Bingo Morihashi while the setting was based on various locations in London.
 Multiple composers worked together to produce the game's audio, creating three main themes centered around the playable characters.

 Devil May Cry 5 was released for PlayStation 4, Windows, and Xbox One on 8 March 2019.
 The game received positive reviews from critics, who praised the gameplay, specifically the variety of techniques the three characters bring, as well as the handling of the narrative.
-It won several awards, and sold over two million units in less than two weeks after its release, which increased to 9.9 million units as of December 2024, making it the best-selling game in the franchise.
+It won several awards, and sold over two million units in less than two weeks after its release, which increased to 14.24 million units as of June 2026, making it the best-selling game in the franchise.
 A light novel and manga related to the game have also been released.
-An expanded version called was released for Xbox Series X/S and PlayStation 5 in November 2020, featuring the addition of Vergil as a playable character.
+An expanded version called was released as a launch title for Xbox Series X/S and PlayStation 5 in November 2020, featuring the addition of Vergil as a playable character.
 For players on PlayStation 4, Windows, and Xbox One, Vergil was released as paid downloadable content.
 An Amazon Luna port was released on 9 December 2021.
+A Nintendo Switch 2 version titled Devil May Cry 5: Devil Hunter Edition was announced on June 9, 2026 and was released on June 23, 2026.